The Defiant, Midsumma Festival 2022 by Suzanne Balding

 - Are there any technical restrictions that will affect you realising your event?
 Some things to consider are restrictions due to sound bleed, liquor licences, capacity and the type of electricity provided.

 - What are your venue's licensing regulations?
-If your event is taking place in a licenced venue, underaged persons may not be able to attend depending on the time of the event, and the venue's licence.
+If your event is taking place in a licensed venue, underaged persons may not be able to attend depending on the time of the event, and the venue's licence.

 - Make sure you thoroughly understand the conditions of the venue hire before committing.